Dynamical systems analysis of an Einstein-Cartan ekpyrotic nonsingular bounce cosmology: Conclusions

 \section{Conclusions}

-This work constructs an example of a continuous background history in Einstein--Cartan gravity with a canonical scalar field and small shear, for a restricted class of tuned softening potentials and initial conditions, in which the spin--torsion contribution regulates high densities and connects scalar-dominated expansion, a fluid era, ekpyrotic contraction, and a torsion-induced bounce in a homogeneous model that is kinematically nonsingular.
+This work constructs an example of a homogeneous Einstein--Cartan background history with a canonical scalar field and small shear, for a restricted class of tuned softening potentials and initial conditions.
+In this construction, the spin--torsion contribution regulates high densities and connects scalar-dominated expansion, a fluid era, ekpyrotic contraction, and a torsion-induced bounce in a kinematically nonsingular model.
 A single scalar field with an appropriately chosen softening potential both drives expansion and implements ekpyrotic smoothing, while the spin--torsion sector supplies the repulsive $\rho_s\propto a^{-6}$ component that triggers the bounce.
-The softening potential resolves the tension between ekpyrotic contraction, where $\rho_\phi$ would otherwise outpace $\rho_s$, and the requirement that the spin--torsion density eventually dominate; in the present construction this is achieved by tuning $(\phi_{\rm b},\Delta,V_{\rm soft})$ rather than deriving these parameters from a microscopic spinor model.
-In this restricted sense the ECEM construction illustrates a continuous expand--contract--bounce background sequence, remaining nonsingular at the homogeneous level, that passes through the same qualitative phases in order.
+The softening potential resolves the tension between ekpyrotic contraction, where $\rho_\phi$ would otherwise outpace $\rho_s$, and the requirement that the spin--torsion density eventually dominate.
+In the present construction this is achieved by tuning $(\phi_{\rm b},\Delta,V_{\rm soft})$ rather than deriving these parameters from a microscopic spinor model.
+In this restricted sense the ECEM construction now demonstrates both: (i) a directly integrated spatially flat ($k=0$) torsion bounce benchmark (Fig.~\ref{fig:bounce_results}), and (ii) a directly integrated closed ($k=+1$) homogeneous trajectory with repeated turnaround and bounce crossings (Fig.~\ref{fig:ecem_cycle}).
 I do not claim a complete cyclic cosmology or a general resolution of the Big Bang singularity.
 Whether the universe can execute a thermodynamically eternal sequence of such expand--contract--bounce episodes is a separate question, constrained by the Tolman entropy problem~\cite{Tolman1931Periodic} and modern entropy analyses in cyclic scenarios~\cite{Ijjas2022Entropy}, and lies outside the scope of the present description.

 For the range of initial conditions explored here (with shear and curvature within observational bounds), the trajectories explored numerically remain regular and show no indication of chaotic mixing at the homogeneous level, and the bounce-basin analysis of Sec.~\ref{sec:bounce-basin} shows that these trajectories occupy a tuned but finite region of softening-parameter space rather than an isolated point.
 The overall bounce scale and initial spin density remain free parameters of the effective description and could in principle be constrained once a concrete perturbation framework and data analysis are specified.